FTS Market

 You can see that the

 “Sell to Bid” and “Buy at Ask” buttons are disabled.
-In this market, trade takes place when a bid
+In this market, trade takes place when a bid crosses

-crosses with an ask.
+with an ask.
+In

-an ask is interpreted as a sell order.
+essence, what happens is that a bid is interpreted as a buy order and an ask is interpreted as a sell order.
 All these orders are displayed in the book,

 and trade takes place when there is a cross.